What is mental health?

 Physical

-- How can I ensure my physical well-being?
+- What behaviours ensure my physical wellbeing?

 - What goals can I set myself to improve my physical health?